 According to POC, "[t] here are no limitations to pressure testing a pipeline that prevent the Applicant from pressure testing Line 1600.
 The Applicant has safely pressure tested many existing transmission systems in its system with no harm to the public."
 (POC Opening Brief at 42.)
-SDG&E/SoCalGas object to POC's characterization and stated that

-SDG&E/SoCalGas Witness Kohls explained challenges in detail, in both written and oral testimony.
+SDG&E/SoCalGas object to POC's characterization and stated that SDG&E/SoCalGas Witness Kohls explained challenges in detail, in both written and oral testimony.
 (SDG&E/SoCalGas Reply Brief at 180-181.)
 According to Mr. Kohls, although hydrotesting is an important measure, "the relevancy of the test can diminish over time as other factors begin to influence the integrity of the line.
 These include time dependent threats such as corrosion, especially if coupled with other threats related to existing anomalies such as hook cracks, as well as other time independent threats such as third party damage and certain other manufacturing anomalies."
 (SDG&E/SoCalGas Reply Brief at 181 quoting Exh.
 SDGE-12 (Supplemental Testimony at 151: 20-152:4).)

-Applicants state that although hydrotesting is technically feasible, sections of the work would be difficult, and could be disruptive.
+Applicants and parties did not offerstate that although hydrotesting is technically feasible, sections of the work would be difficult, and could be disruptive.
 Instead, they recommend derating and reclassifying Line 1600 to distribution service and bypassing the need for hydrostatic testing.
 SCGC questions why hydrostatic testing is necessary given that it would be less expensive to derate Line 1600 and reclassify it to distribution service.
 UCAN does not recommend hydrostatic testing based on the aging status of Line 1600 and unknown risks.
 ORA emphasizes that hydrostatic testing is absolutely necessary since Line 1600 is classified as a transmission line and Applicants must adhere to hydrostatic testing to be in compliance with Pub.
 Util.
 Code § 958.
 POC argues that there is no significant evidence to conclude there are limitations with pressure testing and that work should proceed without delay.

-In Section 10.2 of this decision, and consistent with SED's Advisory Opinion, we have determined that Line 1600 is classified as a transmission line for the foreseeable future and is subject to Pub.
-Util.
-Code § 958 despite some perceived PSEP implementation issues.
-The requirements of hydrostatic pressure testing plans have been fully vetted and mandated since 2011 even if pipelines segments failed and were replaced.
+At the sametime, the pipelines segments failed and were replaced.
 And there is ample evidence that hydrotesting has been successfully applied to older pipelines in multiple utility territories in California with good success.
-Hydrostatic testing provides SED and the operator with information about the adequate safety margin at the time of the test even though this test is not a determining factor of potential risks and costs to ratepayers of testing the current 69-year old Line 1600.
+Hydrostatic testing provides SED and the operator with information about the adequate safety margin at the time of the test- even though this test is not a determining factor of potential risks and costs to ratepayers of testing the current 69-year old Line 1600.
 Over time, the operator may opt for additional hydrostatic tests or other direct assessment methods for added safety assurance.
 Unanticipated issues and events could add to the cost of hydrotesting and these costs are not included in the cost estimate and contingency costs.
 (UCAN Opening Comments on PD at 4.)
 These issues should be resolved within the rubric of existing CPUC institutionalized processes and proceedings including PSEP and General Rate Cases.